The Charterhouse of Parma: Synopsis

 The Charterhouse of Parma chronicles the adventures of the young Italian nobleman Fabrice del Dongo from his birth in 1798 to his death.
 Fabrice spends his early years in his family's castle on Lake Como, while most of the rest of the novel is set in a fictionalized Parma (both locations are in modern-day Italy).

 The book begins with the French army sweeping into Milan and stirring up the sleepy region of Lombardy, which was allied with Austria.
-Fabrice grows up surrounded by intrigues and alliances for and against the French — his father the Marchese comically fancies himself a spy for the Viennese.
+Fabrice grows up surrounded by intrigues and alliances for and against the French—his father the Marchese comically fancies himself a spy for the Viennese.
 It is broadly hinted at that Fabrice may have actually been fathered by a visiting French lieutenant.
 The novel's early section describes Fabrice's rather quixotic effort to join Napoleon when the latter returns to France in March 1815 (the Hundred Days).
 Fabrice at seventeen is idealistic, rather naïve, and speaks poor French.
 However, he will not be stopped and leaves his home on Lake Como to travel north with false papers.
 He wanders through France, losing money and horses rapidly.
 He is imprisoned as a spy, but escapes with the aid of the jailer's wife who develops a fondness towards Fabrice, donning the uniform of a dead French hussar.
 In his excitement to play the role of a French soldier, he wanders onto the field at the Battle of Waterloo.

 Stendhal, a veteran of several Napoleonic campaigns (he was one of the survivors of the retreat from Moscow in 1812), describes this famous battle as a chaotic affair: soldiers gallop one way and then another as bullets plow the fields around them.
 Fabrice briefly joins the guard of Field Marshal Ney, randomly comes across the man who may be his father (he commandeers Fabrice's horse), shoots one Prussian cavalryman while he and his regiment flee, and is lucky to survive with a serious wound to his leg (inflicted by a retreating French cavalryman).
 He eventually returns to his family's castle, injured, broke, and still wondering, "was I really in the battle?"
-Fabrice is quickly forced to flee since his older brother - sickly and dull - denounces him.
+Fabrice is quickly forced to flee since his sickly and dull older brother denounces him.
 Towards the end of the novel, his efforts, such as they are, lead people to say that he was one of Napoleon's bravest captains or colonels.